emberjs/rfcs/text/0000-factoryFor.md

 # Alternatives

-No other designs have been seriously considered.
+More aggressive timelines have been considered for this change.

-We have considered the possibility that removing `_lookupFactory` in 2.9 (something LTS technically permits) would be too aggressive for the community of addons.
+However we have considered the possibility that removing `_lookupFactory` in 2.13 (something LTS technically permits) would be too aggressive for the community of addons.
 Providing a polyfill is part of the strategy to handle this change.

-However if the removal still proves too difficult, an alternative strategy is possible:

-* Add `factoryFor` in 2.8
-* Deprecate `_lookupFactory` in 2.8, remove it in 3.0
-* Introduce a polyfill add for `factoryFor` valid w/ 2.4-3.0
-* In 2.9, migrate the implementation of `_lookupFactory` to be based on `factoryFor`.
-There may be some slight behavior change, or performance regression when using this API.

 # Unresolved questions